vyash5075/React-Fundamentals/README.md

 B
 ## Available Scripts

-In the project directodry, you can run npmk sttart
+In the project directodry, you can rkun npmk sttart
 O
 V
 ### `npm start`h